Representing Businesses In Contract Disputes

-The first thing Contreras Law Firm contract dispute lawyers can do for you is to explore the alternatives to court.
+The first thing that we do for you is to explore the alternatives to court.
 Emotions tend to flare when the parties disagree on contract performance, but many disputes can be worked out without the need to have a trial in court.
-Once you tell us all the facts about the contract and the dispute, we'll explore these alternatives to court:
+Once you tell us all the facts about the contract and the dispute, we’ll explore these alternatives to court:

 - Negotiation with the other party to the contract; even if you never come to a full agreement about what the contract required, you may be able to reach a compromise that leaves both parties a little unhappy but with a lot more money in their pockets.

 - Mediation to see if a neutral third party can help you work things out.

 - Arbitration; even if you don’t agree with the other party about what the contract requires, you may be able to agree that you will both be better off if the dispute is submitted to an arbitrator.

 One of the best pieces of advice you can get is to avoid the disputes in the first place.
 How?
 Make sure that you have your contracts drawn up by experienced business lawyers who really understand the field.
 The more potential problems you anticipate in your contract and the clearer the terms of your contract, the less likely you are to end up in a dispute that disrupts your business and your life.